dispanser/dispanser.github.io/_posts/2023-03-05-partition-index-find-candidate-partitions-for-point-queries.md

 This is not a cheap operation; we're appending a few fingerprints to thousands of different places.
-The behavior is somewhat expected: we optimized the data layout to serve queries with the minimum possible number of reads, and data is written predominatly by an orthogonal dimension (buckets vs partitions).
+The behavior is somewhat expected: we optimized the data layout to serve queries with the minimum possible number of reads, and data is written predominantly by an orthogonal dimension (buckets vs partitions).

 We don't have a good solution for that problem: In our prototype, multiple writes are buffered to amortize writing bucket data.
 If the indexed data